What is Vehicle Merchandising?

 - How does the price compare to similar mileage vehicles in my local market?

-In the example below, Superlatives empowers both dealers and consumers to see that there is only one of these vehicles available within a 50 mile radius.
+In the example below, Badges empowers both dealers and consumers to see that there is only one of these vehicles available within a 50 mile radius.
 When your sales and BDC team say “This one will sell quickly because there is only one available in our market”, they’re backed by local-market data, giving them credibility and building trust with the customer.

 The ROI of Vehicle Merchandising